 Stanford increased its lead to 25 points on another 3-pointer by Bright with 12:08 left.

-NOTES: Oregon's 7-0 record in Pac-12 play before Wednesday's game was the Ducks' best conference start since 1926, when they won their first 10 conference games . . .
-John Gage, a 6-10 backup center for Stanford, had made 9 of his last 10 three-point shots heading into Wednesday action.
-He made his first three-pointer Wednesday before missing his second . . .
-Oregon was picked to finish seventh in the Pac-12 in the preseason media poll, and Stanford was picked to finish fourth . . . .
+NOTES: Freshman Dominic Artis, Oregon's starting point guard for the first 19 games, missed his second straight game because of a left foot injury.
+It's not certain when he'll return. ...
+Oregon's 7-0 record in Pac-12 play before Wednesday's game was the Ducks' best conference start since 1926, when they won their first 10 conference games. ...
+John Gage, Stanford's 6-foot-10 backup center, had made nine of his past 10 3-point shots heading into Wednesday action.
+He made his first 3-pointer Wednesday before missing his second. ...
+The Ducks' No. 10 Associated Press ranking this week is their highest since being ranked 10th in March 2007. ...
+Singler made his 116th consecutive start. ...
+Oregon was picked to finish seventh in the Pac-12 in the preseason media poll, and Stanford was picked to finish fourth. ...
+Oregon had lost 24 straight games at Stanford before winning at Maples Pavilion the past two seasons. ...
+Twelve different players have started games for Stanford this season, and coach Johnny Dawkins has used nine different starting lineups. ...
 Bright came into Wednesday's game having made 28 consecutive free throws.
-He made his first free throw Wednesday, but missed his second.
-Bright was only 2-for-15 on three-pointers over the previous four games.